By Rachel Burger July 25, 2024

 What Does Reconciling an Account Involve?

-Account reconciliations are typically performed after the close of a financial period.
+Account reconciliation is typically performed after the close of a financial period.
 Accountants review each account in the financial statements and verify that the balance listed is accurate.
 This often involves comparing the financial statement balance to another source of information – for example, comparing the balance for the Cash account to an external bank statement.

 Other examples of critical accounts that require reconciliation include: